 Yastrzemski replaced Ted Williams in Boston's lineup in 1961, stepping into the spotlight as a much-heralded rookie with only two seasons of minor league experience.
 Raised in Bridgehampton, N.Y., on his family's potato farm, Yastrzemski briefly attended Notre Dame on a basketball scholarship before signing a professional baseball contract for $100,000.

 Originally a second baseman in the minors, Yaz moved to left field when Williams vacated the spot for the 1961 season.
-He was solid but unspectacular in his first two seasons, but really broke out in 1963 when he made his first all-star game and led the league with a .321 batting average.
+He drove in 80 runs in his rookie season, received support in the American League Most Valuable Player voting in 1962 and a year later made his first All-Star Game, won the first of his seven Gold Glove Awards for his work in left field and led the league with a .321 batting average.

 "I think about baseball when I wake up in the morning," Yastrzemski said.
 "I think about it all day and I dream about it at night.
 The only time I don't think about it is when I'm playing it."

 Yastrzemski was elected to the Hall of Fame in 1989.